 For full details on entry & exit rules for vehicles see Camping Overview.

-You will receive an email ticket (e-ticket) from Oztix, after you’ve bought your Mundi Mundi Bash tickets.
+You will receive an email ticket (e-ticket) from Oztix, 6 weeks prior to the Mundi Mundi Bash festival.
 There is no physical ticket mailed out.
-Print or download this and exchange it at the Ticket Collection office in BROKEN HILL for vehicle pass and wristband.
+Print or download your e-ticket and exchange it at the Ticket Collection office in BROKEN HILL for vehicle pass and wristband.

 Wristbands and car passes will not be issued at the festival site.
-You will be sent back to Broken Hill if you arrive to Bashville without them.
+You will be sent back to Broken Hill if you arrive at Mundiville without them.

 Due to the possibility of adverse weather conditions affecting the access and safety of the proposed Event venue, The Broken Hill Mundi Mundi Bash reserves the right to change the venue location to alternative sites within the Broken Hill area at any time prior to or during the Event.